 This simply means that any employees no longer required will need to be selected fairly for redundancy, and the correct redundancy procedures followed.

 For the new employer, dismissal could mean a liability to pay redundancy payments - not an ideal situation for all concerned.

 The transferor will need to consult all employees being transferred or their representatives.
 The following information must be provided:

-whether the new employer will take any action (reorganisation for example) in connection with the transfer which will affect the employees, and if so, what
+- whether the new employer will take any action (reorganisation for example) in connection with the transfer which will affect the employees, and if so, what; and

 The new employer must give the previous employer the necessary information so that the previous employer is able to meet this requirement.
 The information must be provided long enough before the transfer to give adequate time for consultation.

 All employees who will be affected by the transfer must be informed.
 If they are represented by a trade union, a representative from the union should inform them.
 However, if they have no union representative, a representative position will be created and that person will be told the details.
 This person will then inform affected employees.

 Because transfers can be and are often complex it is vital to seek legal advice as soon as possible.
 The following are common problems associated with transfers:

 Not providing information to the transferee